httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 * `nonce`: A random unique value generated for this signature as a String value.
 * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as a String value.
 * `keyid`: The identifier for the key material as a String value.
-* `context`: A context for the signature as a String value.
-This value is used by applications to help identify the signature's validity in specific applications or protocols.
-Context is often needed for avoiding cross-protocol attacks.
+* `context`: An application-specific context for the signature as a String value.
+This value is used by applications to help identify signatures relevant for specific applications or protocols.

 Additional parameters can be defined in the [HTTP Signature Parameters Registry](#iana-param-contents).
 Note that there is no general ordering to the parameters, but once an ordering is chosen for a given set of parameters, it cannot be changed without altering the signature parameters value.